VyZX: Formal Verification of a Graphical Quantum Language: Introduction

-\textbf{\vyzx allows for diagrams to be parametric}: \zxdiags can have a variable number of inputs, connections, and outputs, and the \zxcalc rules are often written parametrically, allowing us to apply them in diverse contexts.
-Our inductive structure in \vyzx allows for variables for all inputs, connections, and outputs, allowing us to state and prove rules in their most general form.
-We can also reason over the structure of our diagrams using variables as placeholders for arbitrary diagrams.
+\textbf{\vyzx diagrams are inductively defined and parametric} (\Cref{sec:vyzx-diags}). \zxdiags can have a variable number of inputs, connections, and outputs.
+Practically, \zxcalc rules are often written parametrically, to allow application in diverse contexts. \vyzx's inductive structure allows for variables for all inputs, connections, and outputs, allowing us to state and prove rules in their most general form.
+As our structure is inductively defined, we are able to do inductive proof over the structure of diagrams in a natural way.
+We can also reason over the structure of diagrams with variable placeholders for arbitrary diagrams.